Help Center

 • Apple ColorSync (Core Image) — Used for standard conversions (sRGB, Display P3, Rec.709).
 This path is natively optimized for macOS, offering the fastest performance with zero GPU overhead.

 • OpenColorIO (OCIO) — Used for professional color science that ColorSync can't handle.
-This includes ACES workflows, camera log formats (ARRI LogC, RED Log3G10, Sony S-Log3), and custom OCIO configs.
+This includes ACES workflows, camera log formats (ARRI LogC3/LogC4, Blackmagic Design Film, Sony S-Log3, RED Log3G10), and custom OCIO configs.
 This path is GPU-accelerated via Metal for maximum precision.

 When to Enable Color Conversion